 - You will be working predominately on a large-scale commercial project

 - Report to a Project Architect and the Director on your progress

 - Produce detailed drawings to a high standard

 - Work across all RIBA stages

 Required Skills & Experience

-- A minimum of 3 years UK experience in an architectural practice
+- A minimum of two years’ post-Part 2 UK experience

 What you get back

 Did you know we run a referral scheme?
 We pay you £300 worth of vouchers if you introduce us to anyone who we then successfully place in a new job role.